EncyclopediaRed/btcamp-87826/content/about.md

         image: image/Quan-Nguyen.png
       - title: Structure
         description: >-
-          We are a Certified B Corporation registered in Virginia.
+          We are a Certified B Corporation registered in Virginia.<br /><br />

           Büt Camp, Inc. has passed its B Certification exam with an overall score of 92.
 A B Corp